mirimichaelson/spotiVibes/README.md

 ![Front Page](./screenshots/screenshot1.png)
 ![Search Result](./screenshots/screenshot2.png)

+You can checkout our project presentation with a live demo [here!](https://youtu.be/CvSn3ldFvy0?t=2037)

 ## Thought Process:

 This is an app which returns a song from Spotify based on an emotional input.